CITBM-AAB/Bioinformatics_and_Genomic_Tools_for_Biodiversity_Tutorial/README.md

 During the last week, there will be 3 additional hours about seminars from International Speakers.

-We will start by holding all the seminars remotely via Zoom.
-Please see the [Communications](https://github.com/genome/bfx-workshop/blob/master/README.md#communications) section below for accessing the Email alias to receive a Outlook Calendar invite that includes the Zoom meeting link.
-It's important to use the Outlook Calendar invite to be automatically notified of cancellations or changes to scheduling.

 |Date|Topics|Instructor|
 |----|--------|------------|
 | March 14 | [Commandline and Linux Introduction](https://github.com/cursobioinfo/BioinformaticsCourse/blob/main/Lectures/Section1) | Dante Travisany|